casst01/Sherlock-Tal/README.md

 - Deal with access token expiry

 # Caveats
 - TALs carousel breaks when it has just one item.

-# Future improvements
-- FQL Support
-- Multiquery FQL
-- Parameterized FQL
+This is only when it is set to wrap, as it tries to create the clone items.
+Wrape mode none fixes this.